snowplow/data-models/README.md

 ## Using other tools

-For those who wish to use other tools, one may configure playbooks and config JSON files for the desired model, then use the `.scripts/run_configs.sh` script's `-t` and `-o` flags to fill templates and output pure SQL to file:
+For those who wish to use other tools, one may configure playbooks and config JSON files for the desired model, then use the `.scripts/run_configs.sh` script's `-p` and `-o` flags to fill templates and output pure SQL to file:

 ```bash
 bash .scripts/run_config.sh -b ~/pathTo/sql-runner -c web/v1/bigquery/configs/example_with_custom.json -t -o tmp/sql;